-Number of economies with each score on extent of disclosure index (0-10), 2012 the number of economies with this score in 2012 as well as the regional average score.
-Figure 7.3 shows the same thing for the extent of director liability index, and figure 7.4 for the ease of shareholder suits index.
+Number of economies with each score on the extent of disclosure index (0-10), 2013 the number of economies with this score in 2013 as well as the regional average score.
+Figure 7.3 applies to the extent of director liability index, and figure 7.4 to the ease of shareholder suits index.